 Texture Additive For A Rustic Chippy Look

 To add a cool texture to your tiny wood churches, add equal parts of the Sea Spray powder and paint and mix well in a disposable container.
-After it is mixed well the texture will be similar to peanut butter consistency.
+After it is mixed well, the texture will be similar to a peanut butter consistency.